Salix-OS/docs.salixos.org/content/user/salix-man-page/_index.md

 ---
-title: "How to Read the Salix Man Page
+title: "How to Read the Salix Man Page"
 menutitle: "Salix Man Page"
 ---